evanbennett/scala-uri/README.md

 ## URL Percent Encoding

-By Default, `scala-uri` will URL percent encode paths and query string parameters.
+By Default, `scala-uri` will URL percent encode user info, paths, query strings and fragments.
 To prevent this, you can call the `uri.toStringRaw` method:

 ```scala
 import com.netaporter.uri.dsl._